Course Descriptions

 This mandatory first semester course will provide students with an overview of U.S. law.
 Students will study the structure and history of the U.S. legal system and be introduced to selected substantive areas of U.S. law.
 The course will focus on providing students with a foundational understanding of common law and the U.S. legal system and a basis for future study of specific legal topics of U.S. domestic law.
 Additionally, students will be introduced to foundational applicable legal skills and terminology.
 The course will cover the structure of the U.S. government and roles and limits of the Federal and State Courts and Federal Agencies.
 Students will be introduced to key practical skills and engage with a variety of U.S. legal practice areas.
 Through readings, lectures, discussions, interactive activities and written assignments, students will develop their legal analysis, rhetoric and practical skills in the U.S. legal context.
 This course requirement may be waived for graduates of ABA-approved law schools holding a J.D. degree.
 For LL.M degree only.
 Credit Type A.

-Legal Analysis, Reasoning, Research, Writing, and Communication for LL.M.
+Legal Analysis, Reasoning, Writing and Communication for LL.M.
 Students - LAW 4004

 2 credits

-This continuation of the Introduction to U.S. Law and Legal Institutions for LL.M.
-Students course, will provide students with expanded skills development in legal analysis, legal reasoning, problem solving, and communication (written and oral).
-The course will also examine legal research and writing techniques, oral advocacy, and communication (including both objective and persuasive) in U.S. law practice.
-Students will be required to complete a legal research and writing assignment, as well as a mock Multi-state Performance Test (MPT) exam.
+This course will provide students with expanded skills development in legal analysis, legal reasoning, and communication (both written and oral).
+The course will expand student knowledge on legal research, citation, objective legal writing, persuasive legal writing, and transactional drafting, in U.S. law practice through application.
+Students will be required to complete an objective legal research and writing assignment, a persuasive writing assignment, a Mock Multi-state Performance Test (MPT) exam and an oral argument.
 This course requirement may be waived for graduates of ABA-approved law schools holding a J.D. degree.
-Pre-requisite: Introduction to U.S. Law and Legal Institutions for LL.M.
+Co-requisite or Pre-requisite: Introduction to U.S. Law and Legal Institutions for LL.M.
 Students.
+For LL.M. degree only.
+Credit Type A.

 Professional Responsibility for LL.M.
 Students - LAW 4008